tools SPANNING molecular to behavioral analyses

 Microdialysis & Behavioral analyses

 Understanding in vivo physiology gives us the opportunity to link changes in synaptic function to organismal behavior.
-For this reason, we are chiefly interested in examining how our systemic or CNS interventions alter brain function and real-time protein dynamics.
-The clues gained from this work give us the strongest insights in guiding our downstream mechanistic focus.
+For this reason, we are interested in examining how systemic or CNS interventions alter brain function and real-time protein dynamics.
+The clues gained from this work give us the strongest insights in guiding downstream mechanistic focus.
 We rely on a suite of in vivo assays, including learning and memory and motor assays, to evaluate function of the hippocampus and other brain regions.
 To examine in vivo protein dynamics, we utilize in vivo microdialysis to sample proteins in brain extracellular space in real-time over hours to days.
 Parabiosis and plasma transfer studies give us the opportunity to examine the influence of systemic factors on CNS function.

 PROTEOMICS AND TRANScRIPTOMICS